Review: L.A.B scorching in the drizzle for hometown summer show

 This was the only chance to see the band, who originate from Tauranga and Whakatāne, in the Bay of Plenty this summer and the group will go on to perform at Nelson’s Trafalgar Centre on January 5.

-The band sure knows how to pivot.
-Keyboardist Miharo Gregory on the keys took up lead vocals on the soft intro to Natural giving the band a deserved breather.
+The band sure know how to pivot.
+Keyboardist Miharo Gregory on the keys took up lead vocals on the soft intro to Natural, giving the band a deserved breather.

 The bread for this dub and reggae sandwich came as frontman Joel Shadbolt led a beautifully stripped-back, poetic version of Controller, showing his undeniable prowess on a six-string before the band joined in an epic crescendo.